Tracking conversions when ticket sales take place in vendor systems

 Approach

-Doloris is build upon a WordPress website, two ticketing domains of CM and two Typeforms.
-This poses a problem for user identification because cookies cannot be shared over multiple domains.
+This poses a problem for user identification and consent management, because cookies cannot be shared across multiple domains.

 Results

-After a period of debugging the new setup for Doloris we accomplised a GA4 setup which is 98% accurate, with functioning attribution of their ticket sales to the responsible marketing channels.
-The client was very satified.
+After a period of monitoring and debugging the new setup for Doloris, we’ve accomplised a GA4 setup which is 98% accurate.
+With correct attribution of marketing channels, the client finally has reliable insight into ROI of each channel.

 We are very pleased with our collaboration with New North Digital.
 Their knowledge and expertise helped us make big improvements in our tracking.